The Wisdom of Yoga: The Spirit of the Strivers

 Yogis used their own minds and bodies as laboratories for experiments in living.
 They arrived over and over again at a series of stunning insights into the human condition:

 - The ordinary reality in which most human beings live is merely an elaborate construction based on subtle but important errors in perception.

-- These chronic errors and inadequacies in perception become "fetters" which obscure a clear view of reality, and lead us to act in ways which are counterproductive.
-The unskillful actions which result from a fettered mind create suffering for ourselves and others.
+- These chronic errors and inadequacies in perception become "fetters" that obscure a clear view of reality, and lead us to act in ways which are counterproductive.
+The unskillful actions that result from a fettered mind create suffering for ourselves and others.

-- The "fetters" become learning disabilities which make it impossible for us to bring to fruition the deepest capacities of the body, mind, and heart—capacities which lie within the reach of all human beings, but are beyond the comprehension of the ordinary mind.
+- The fetters become learning disabilities which make it impossible for us to bring to fruition the deepest capacities of the body, mind, and heart—capacities that lie within the reach of all human beings, but are beyond the comprehension of the ordinary mind.